-This is the Hey Duggee first birthday cake I made for Toddler H’s first birthday….
+This is the Hey Duggee cake I made for Toddler H’s first birthday….
 Looks complicated?
-Nope, it’s really quite easy to make a Hey Duggee Cake!
-I’ve full step by step instructions on how to make a hey Duggee cake below, if you do make one tag me or comment below, I’d love to see your creations!
+Nope, it’s really quite easy to make a Hey Duggee cake!
+It’s mostly about cutting shapes in icing.
+I’ve full step by step instructions on how to make a Hey Duggee cake below, if you do make one tag me or comment below, I’d love to see your creations!

 If you’re wondering what on earth I am on about Hey Duggee is the main character in a Cbeebies TV show for little kiddies!

 It’s just a regular circle cake, here’s how I made it:

 1. Make 2 circle cakes and heat up some jam.
 Pop the jam between both cakes.